Damaniel/DamPBN/README.md

           version.
 This is important since it allows the creation of picture files with fewer than 16 colors while maintaining compatibility with Allegro.
+- installer: creates an installer for the game, meant for copying files from a floppy disk to (presumably) a hard drive

 The python tools are some batch converters that I'm using to make larger collections.
 They are: